Pixelsuft/boshyst/README.md

  - RNG seed desyncs (also might be caused by changing visual settings)
  - Hitbox desyncs (TODO: research why DirBlur x3.fx affects that)
  - Some input problems (you can shoot right after loading a state even if you shot right before saving; pressing C right after load won't work => desyncs)
- - May crash when loading a state (seems to be memory corruption, also happens without BTAS, would be really difficult to fix) (seems to be using software render with `MESA` + `WineD3D` reduces ammount of crashes)
+ - ~~May crash when loading a state (seems to be memory corruption, also happens without BTAS, would be really difficult to fix) (seems to be using software render with `MESA` + `WineD3D` reduces ammount of crashes)~~ Seems to be our bug fixed by using pointers instead of referenced for decompiled structs for some reason
 ## Building and running
 For testing, just build the DLL using Visual Studio and inject it into the game process (`boshyst.conf` config will be created is in the game dir). <br />
 For hourglass (Windows XP compatible), build the DLL using Visual Studio 2010 (manually create a project and add all the C++ files, configure includes), put it into the game folder (with config file, also set `tas_mode` to 1 in config), replace `wintasee.dll` with [modified version](https://github.com/Pixelsuft/boshyst/raw/refs/heads/main/build/wintasee.dll) to automatically inject the mod when launching the game through the hourglass.
 Allow normal thread creation. <br />